giordi91/SirEngineThe3rd/README.md

 The build should be fairly straight forward but there might be a couple of gotchas you might need to be aware of.
 The engine is made and tested on Windows, the windowing system allows for implementing other windowing system for other operating systems but has never been a priority, as such you can only build on Windows.

+The following commands are made for normal windows terminal.
+If you use powershell you will need to change the command concatenation.

 ## Dependencies
 Most of the dependencies are git submodules and get built serparatedly, but you will need to install the Vulkan SDK: https://vulkan.lunarg.com/sdk/home#windows, latest tested version is Vulkan SDK 1.2.154.1